md2501/bfrpgcg/README.md

 - [ ] optional start equipment
 - [ ] guide on how to add new races/classes
 - [ ] multilanguage support
-- [ ] implement generating characters of variable level
+- [ ] implement generating characters of specific level
 - [ ] add some portraits